v2e4lisp/preview/docs/README.md

 * `before`/`after` hook is invoked in current test suite context.
 * Test suite itself is invoked without any context

-That is to say the following code is not valid
+That is to say the following code is invalid.
 ```php
 describe("sample suite", function () {
     $this->username = "me";